ProjectQuiet House

 Land stewardship and landscape enhancement

-Specific landscape interventions, such as water rills and native planting, provide natural sound attenuation to mitigate background noise from the nearby A30 bypass without the need for contrived visual buffers.
+Specific landscape interventions, such as water rills and native planting, provide natural sound attenuation to mitigate background noise from a nearby bypass without the need for contrived visual buffers.

 A Whole Life Zero Carbon Home